entando/entando-docs/vuepress/docs/next/docs/curate/troubleshooting-guide.md

 ## How do I access the logs?
 **A bundle installation or removal has failed.
 How do I access the logs?**

-Currently, the Entando Component Manager (CM) logs are only available in Kubernetes through Openshift dashboards or CLI tools like K9s and kubectl.
+The Entando Component Manager (CM) logs can be viewed using CLI tools like kubectl or oc, or visualization dashboards like OpenShift or K9s.

 ### Solution
 1. To view the Component Manager logs, find the CM pod name in your instance: